CPI has highlighted the success of the £18m Chariot project aimed at driving new and improved powder-based consumer products.

 For Procter & Gamble, the project has successfully developed new particle technology approaches for novel powder product design, created new equipment that enables novel supply chains for powder products, and has unearthed new areas of science and understanding.

-“Within Procter & Gamble, the Chariot project has been a novel approach to traditional R&D development – but this has helped us work with different partners, to accelerate the innovation and find some out of the box ideas.
-Based on this experience, we will certainly be looking to leverage the capability Chariot has laid down, and approach future work in similar ways” said Clare Martin, Section Head R&D, at Procter & Gamble.
+“Within Procter & Gamble, the Chariot project has been a novel approach to traditional research and development – but this has helped us work with different partners, to accelerate the innovation and find some out of the box ideas.
+Based on this experience, we will certainly be looking to leverage the capability Chariot has laid down, and approach future work in similar ways” said Clare Martin, section head for research and development at Procter & Gamble.
 “We are very happy that CPI is moving into the powders processing industry, and its facilities in Sedgefield will undoubtedly aid the powder processing industry in the UK, with its high level of expertise and unique possibilities for collaboration and knowledge-sharing.”

 The Centre for Process Innovation is a UK-based technology innovation centre and is part of the High Value Manufacturing Catapult.
 The company uses applied knowledge in science and engineering combined with state of the art development facilities to enable its clients to develop, prove, prototype and scale up the next generation of products and processes.

 Established to support the UK process manufacturing industry, CPI collaborates with universities, SMEs and large corporations to help overcome innovation challenges.
 Operating across a broad range of technologies, partners are supported at every stage; from concept to market; business support to technology development; and from scale up to supply chain intervention.